mobeets/drift-diffusion/README.md

 __Goal__: Simulating drift diffusion processes with varying drift and diffusion rates.

 __Why__: To model 2AFC discrimination decisions in trials of varying stimulus strengths and durations.

 ## The model

-On a given time step, a particle's next position is a sample from a gaussian with mean mu ("drift rate") and standard deviation sigma ("diffusion rate").
+On a given time step, a particle's next position is a sample from a gaussian with mean mu ("drift rate") and standard deviation sigma ("diffusion rate"):

 x(t+1) = x(t) + N(mu, sigma)